BEROCHLU/openai-cli-chatbot/README.md

 ## Configuration
 - **MODEL**: Choose your preferred OpenAI model, such as `gpt-5`, `gpt-4.1` or `o4-mini`.
 - **TEMPERATURE**: Higher means more creativity but less reproducibility; lower means more consistency and reproducibility.
 To be ignored in the case of reasoning models.
 - **REASONING_EFFORT**: Higher means the model will take more time to process your request, and the more tokens it will consume.
-This parameter is only for reasoning models, including gpt-5.
+This parameter is only for reasoning models, including gpt-5 and gpt-5-mini.

 ## Note
 - **max_completion_tokens**: The maximum value is set depending on the model.
-- **REASONING_EFFORT = "minimal"**: To be used only for gpt-5.
+- **REASONING_EFFORT = "minimal"**: To be used only for gpt-5 or gpt-5-mini.
 ## License
 MIT